lengstrom/fast-style-transfer/README.md

 ### License
 Copyright (c) 2016 Logan Engstrom.
 Contact me for commercial use (email: engstrom at my university's domain dot edu).
 Free for research/noncommercial use, as long as proper attribution is given and this copyright notice is retained.

+### Related Work
+- Michael Ramos ported this network [to use CoreML on iOS](https://medium.com/@rambossa/diy-prisma-fast-style-transfer-app-with-coreml-and-tensorflow-817c3b90dacd)